What are the major and minor requirements?

 What do Psychology majors do after graduation?

 Psychology majors can be found in a wide array of fields.
-These include social work, health policy, personnel management, ergonomics, education, clinical practice, and research.
+These include social work, health policy, personnel management, ergonomics, education, clinical practice, technology, and research.
 Many of these fields require advanced study; many include on-the-job training instead.

 To find out more about Psychology careers and how their development is supported at Yale-NUS, please see the CIPE Career Services page.